 The couple produced 10 children.
-The known names were Julia Ann England, William Irvin Diehl, Minnie Diehl, Cornelius A. Diehl, Daniel J. Diehl, Minerva Bell "Minnie" Hillegass, Bertha Diehl and George A.C.
+The eight known names were Julia Ann England, William Irvin Diehl, Minnie Diehl, Cornelius A. Diehl, Daniel J. Diehl, Minerva Bell "Minnie" Hillegass, Bertha Diehl and George A.C.
 Diehl.
 Two of the daughters had some version of the name "Minerva" or "Minnie" suggesting that the first may have died young.

 Sadness blanketed the family when son George died at the age of 16 on Oct.
 10, 1894.
 His remains were lowered in the soil in Trinity United Church of Christ Cemetery.
 He was one of five of the children to die while their parents were still alive.

 The Diehls were close with Hannah's family and in the late 1890s are known to have attended a hog butchering at their home.

 Circa 1904, the Diehls are thought to have made a residence in New Buena Vista, Bedford County.